Last Updated: 8/02/2023

 2. Collection of Information

-When registering for or using the Services, we may require or ask you to provide certain personally identifiable information (these are referred to below as your “Personal Contact Information”).
-The Personal Contact Information that we require you to provide in order to access the Services may include, but is not limited to, the following:
+When registering for or using the Services, we may require or ask you to provide certain personally identifiable information (these are referred to below as your “Personal Account Information”).
+The Personal Account Information that we require you to provide in order to access the Services may include, but is not limited to, the following:

 – Full Name